 Delegation to Board Committees

-The Board has delegated specific responsibilities to three committees namely, the AC, the NC and the RC to assist in the execution of its responsibilities.
-Each committee has its own written terms of reference which clearly sets out its objectives, duties, powers and responsibilities and which has been amended to be in line with the Code.
+The Board has delegated specific responsibilities to three committees namely, the Audit Committee ("AC"), the NC and the RC to assist in the execution of its responsibilities.
+Each Committee has its own written terms of reference which clearly sets out its objectives, duties, powers and responsibilities and which has been amended to be in line with the Code.
 All Board Committees are actively engaged and play an important role in ensuring good corporate governance in the Company and within the Group.
-Minutes of all Board Committees have been circulated to the Board so that Directors are aware of and are kept updated as to the proceedings and matters discussed during the Committees' meetings.
+Minutes of all Board Committees have been circulated to the Board so that directors are aware of and are kept updated as to the proceedings and matters discussed during the Committees' meetings.

 While the Board Committees have the authority to examine particular issues and report back to the Board with their decisions and/or recommendations, the ultimate responsibility on all matters still lies with the entire Board.